Is open source library software really free?

 When you consider that software service providers can charge for distributing and supplying open source software, and that you still need to pay for support, training and development costs it becomes clear that open source is not free at all.
 The cost comparison table below shows the typical costs involved in running a library system.

 Software as a Service reduces entry costs

-Indeed, as more library system vendors turn to the ‘Software As A Service’ (SaaS) model where the software is hosted by the vendor, the upfront licence fees are considerably reduced when compared with traditional capital purchases for perpetual licence rights.
-Instead customer pay for support, development, hosting and training services on an annual and ongoing basis.
+As more library system vendors turn to the ‘Software As A Service’ (SaaS) model where the software is hosted by the vendor, the upfront licence fees are considerably reduced when compared with traditional capital purchases for perpetual licence rights.
+Instead, customers pay for support, development, hosting and training services on an annual and ongoing basis.
 While open source library software is available to download or use online for free, librarians will typically either need in-house technical expertise or to purchase services from an external service company.
 Here, the similarities between library system vendors and open source service providers become more apparent.

 What is open source software really costing you?

 Open source software is promoted as belonging to its community, being more stable and able to respond rapidly to requests for new development.
 In practice, their release patterns are often not dissimilar to those of vendor library systems.
 Librarians may overlook the fact that development processes for library software are complicated and a dedicated team is needed to ensure the result is a coherent whole.
 Software vendors are responsive to their community and will develop to their users’ requirements; many run user groups and webinars to encourage this consultation process.

 Open source library software may give the opportunity for the library to engage in bespoke development for their needs.
 There are costs and risks associated with this approach.
 Although the library achieves software which matches their individual requirements, they will either have employed internal developers or hired an external developer.
 I have seen organisations spend two years developing software, but then forget or omit to include the salary of the programmer when comparing open-source offerings with purchasing licences.